10 Destination Races You Can Turn Into Awesome Vacations

 Route Info: The Berlin Marathon, established in 1974, is one of the World Marathon Majors — along with Tokyo, Boston, Chicago, London and New York.
 The most marathon records for men and women have been set at this event, as it’s a very flat, low-altitude course.
 On 30 September 1990, after the collapse of the Berlin Wall, athletes were able to run through the Brandenburg Gate (a symbolic selfie spot, above) for the first time and celebrated running through both halves of a newly unified city.
 Landmarks include Potsdamer Platz, Reichstag and the Berlin Cathedral.
 An emotional race for many — expect tears.

-The Nitty Gritty: Date TBC for September 2018.
+The Nitty Gritty: The race takes place on 29 September 2019.
 The weather is usually very mild, being autumn.
 Plus it’s worth staying on for Oktoberfest!
 Visit Bmw-berlin-marathon.com for more info on the race.

 Distance: 21.1km or 42.2km